eliseofferman/sustainable-time-app/README.md

-# Company Project: Change habits – save the environment!
+# Team Project: Change habits – save the environment!

 So far, in the companies, we've built a business site, an advent calendar, and an online store.
 We've yet to really flex our React muscles and build an app!